BrainCog-X/Brain-Cog/README.md

 BrainCog is an open source spiking neural network based brain-inspired cognitive intelligence engine for Brain-inspired Artificial Intelligence and brain simulation.
 More information on braincog can be found on its homepage http://www.brain-cog.network/

-The current version of BrainCog contains at least 16 functional spiking neural network algorithms (including but not limited to perception and learning, decision making, knowledge representation and reasoning, motor control, social cognition, etc.) built based on BrainCog infrastructures, and BrainCog also provide brain simulations to drosophila, rodent, monkey, and human brains at multiple scales based on spiking neural networks.
+The current version of BrainCog contains at least 16 functional spiking neural network algorithms (including but not limited to perception and learning, decision making, knowledge representation and reasoning, motor control, social cognition, etc.) built based on BrainCog infrastructures, and BrainCog also provide brain simulations to drosophila, rodent, monkey, and human brains at multiple scales based on spiking neural networks at multiple scales.

 If you use braincog in your research, the following paper can be cited as the source for braincog.